Jhon Córdoba

 Jhon Andrés Córdoba Copete (/es/; born 11 May 1993) is a Colombian professional footballer who plays as a forward for Russian Premier League club Krasnodar and the Colombia national team.

 A powerful striker noted for his pace and strength, Córdoba began his senior career with Envigado before moving abroad to Chiapas in Mexico in 2012.
 After spells in Spain with Espanyol and Granada, and in Germany with Mainz 05, he joined Köln in 2017.
-There, he finished as the club’s top scorer and secured promotion to the Bundesliga.
+There, he finished as the club's top scorer and secured promotion to the Bundesliga.
 He later played for Hertha BSC before transferring to FC Krasnodar in 2021, where he helped the club win their first Russian Premier League title in 2025.
-Subsequently, Córdoba was recognised as Russian Footballer of the Year.
+Subsequently, Córdoba was recognised as Russian Footballer of the Year for 2024–25 and 2025–26 seasons.

 At international level, Córdoba was part of the Colombia U20 side that won the South American U20 Championship in 2013.
 He made his senior debut in 2019 and has since earned over 15 caps, featuring at the 2024 Copa América, where Colombia finished runner-ups.

 Club career

 Envigado and professional breakthrough

 A youth product of Envigado, Córdoba made his senior debut in 2009, scoring on his debut against Itagüí.
 He broke through during the 2011 Torneo Finalización, notably scoring a brace in a 3–2 defeat away to Once Caldas on 1 October 2011, and netting the winner against Independiente Medellín two weeks later.
-He remained a starter into the 2012 Apertura, finishing as Envigado’s top league scorer with six goals in 16 matches.
+He remained a starter into the 2012 Apertura, finishing as Envigado's top league scorer with six goals in 16 matches.